zeromq/netmq/docs/routerDealer.md

 The text above is taken from <a href="http://zguide.zeromq.org/page:all" target="_blank">ZeroMQ guide</a>.

-So if we looked at a small example, let's say a <code>DealerSocket</code> socket has a 3-byte identity ABC.
-Internally, this means the <code>RouterSocket</code> socket keeps a hash table where it can search for ABC and find the TCP connection for the <code>DealerSocket</code> socket.
+So if we looked at a small example, let's say a `DealerSocket` socket has a 3-byte identity ABC.
+Internally, this means the `RouterSocket` socket keeps a hash table where it can search for ABC and find the TCP connection for the `DealerSocket` socket.

-When we receive the message off the <code>DealerSocket</code> socket, we get three frames.
+When we receive the message off the `DealerSocket` socket, we get three frames.
 <br/>
 <br/>
 <img src="https://github.com/imatix/zguide/raw/master/images/fig28.png"/>